OrthoFinder/OrthoFinder/README.md

 **Operating system**

-OrthoFinder was designed to run on Linux (including WSL).
+OrthoFinder was designed to run on Linux (including WSL2).

 We have tested OrthoFinder v3.1 on debian 12.9, centOS v8, macOS 14.4.1, macOS 13.2.1.